(Note: The terms 'Building Code" and Building Permit" include electrical, mechanical and plumbing & other codes and permits where appropriate)

 • Removing or disturbing any asbestos containing materials during demolition, alteration, renovation of or additions to buildings or structures.

 Examples.
-A permit is required for the following:
+A building permit is required for the following:

 • Finish an unfinished area or basement